-Some of the Indian spices include pepper, turmeric, mint, ginger, cumin, oregano, curry leaf, tamarind, chilli, tejpat and so on that are still having great demand all over the world.
+Some Indian spices including pepper, turmeric, mint, ginger, cumin, oregano, curry leaf, tamarind, chili, tejpat and so on that are still having great demand all over the world.
 Considering the figures, registering the spice export business is increasing and its annual growth rate is 9.4%.
-Starting spice export business in India holds the same registering procedure as other import and export businesses that registered in India.
+Starting a spice export business in India holds the same registering procedure as other import and export businesses that are registered in India.

-Like with any other business, this spice export business also requires thorough planning, marketing strategy and a business plan that helps to develop your spice export business.
+The spice export business also requires thorough planning, marketing strategy, and a business plan that helps to develop your spice export business.
 In this article, we will be discussing the complete details needed to start a spice export business in India.

 Spice Export Business in India

 The export value of spices from India amounted to over 231 billion rupees.
-When one can see so much potential in spice business which ensures good returns with low investment, then any individual can start a business even home-based spice making business is turn out profitable
+When one can see so much potential in the spice business which ensures good returns with low investment, then any individual can start a business even a home-based spice-making business is turn out profitable

-The climatic conditions of India that feature both tropical and subtropical weather patterns, makes the soil perfect to grow all types of spices.
+The climatic conditions of India which feature both tropical and subtropical weather patterns make the soil perfect to grow all types of spices.
 Under the domain of the Indian Spice Board, it has over five spices, with almost all states, growing one spice or the other.
-Therefore, it is quite clear that starting a spice export business in India has a lot of scopes all around the world.
+Therefore, it is quite clear that starting a spice export business in India has a lot of scope all around the world.

-Different ways to Start Spice Export Businesses in India
+Different Types of Spice Export Businesses in India

 Following are the most common ways to start a spice export business are: